cygnyx/markover.js/README.md

 untangle is a utility that embeds a code block into a `markover` document.
-Basically it as a fence prefix and suffix.
+Basically it has a fence prefix and suffix.

 ```js#untangleStream
 function (opts) {